Plow Type Anchors

 - Penetrates sand

-Now, after reading all of these comments about the best and worst in plow anchors, I may be better off getting a slip at the local marina.
+OK, so now having read all of these experts comment about the best and worst in plow anchors, I’m thinking I may be better off getting a slip at the local marina.

 My quick interpretation of these results added to my own personal experiences is that a plow anchor appears to work well in sand and mud bottoms; everything else is a crap shoot!